lessthan3/dobi/README.md

 Note that you can also host your (non-api) packages on a server without node and deploy with ftp by providing the build parameter.
 Build will compile the config, javascript, and stylesheet assets for your package and upload those directly, along with any public files.
+The "build" parameter is automatically included if the method is "amazon-s3" or "rackspace-cloudfiles".